-6.5.1 Zdeněk Urbánek
+5.5.1 Zdeněk Urbánek

 Zdeněněk Urbánek works with huge range of vocabulary and his translation is accurate translation of the original text.
+Zdeněk Urbánek mostly uses literal and faithful translation method.
 It is visible on the proper selection of the terminology and on the construction of the sentences that are precisely close to the original text.
 Zdeněk Urbánek uses great variety of synonyms and he avoids the omission of words and sentences.
 On the other, Zdeněk Urbánek sometimes uses excessive number of vocabulary instead of making the text simpler.
 He often writes long sentence that are difficult to understand.
 Sometimes the reader has to read the sentences more times in order to understand the content.
 From time to time, Zdeněk Urbánek uses some strange expressions; however, they do not appear that often.
 Zdeněk Urbánek does not use many obsolete expressions, which makes the translation well readable even for readers nowadays.

-6.5.2 Aloys Skoumal
+5.5.2 Aloys Skoumal

 Aloys Skoumal follows the structure of the original text and uses great range of vocabulary.
 In many cases, he deals with the translation with extraordinary ease.
-Aloys Skoumal tries to be innovative and his translation is colorful and interesting.
+Aloys Skoumal tries to be innovative and his translation is colourful and interesting.
 He frequently uses simple sentences and he does not go into difficult complex sentences.
 However, Skoumal is in his translation often reserved and he omits many expressions.
 Sometimes his translation is lacking the emotions and the flow of the original text.
-Contrary to translation of Zdeněk Urbánek, the obsoleteness of Aloys Skoumal translation is noticeable.
-The text is full of obsolete and literary expressions.
-Nevertheless, the biggest deficit of the text are the translation errors that he made.
+Aloys Skoumal often uses faithful and adaptation translation method.
+Contrary to translation of

+Zdeněk Urbánek, the obsoleteness of Aloys Skoumal translation is noticeable.
+Nevertheless, the biggest deficit of the text is the translation errors that he made.